FlorianRappl/WinFormsX/README.markdown

 Current status
 -------------------------------------------------------

-The current version number is **0.1.5**.
-This is the second version and still an incomplete alpha build.
+The current version number is **0.1.6**.
+This is the third version and still an incomplete alpha build.
 A NuGet package is available.
 The package can be found over the Package Manager or the [NuGet Website](https://www.nuget.org/packages/WinFormsX).

 Version history
 -------------------------------------------------------
+**0.1.6:**

+- Added new datatypes `PointD` and `SizeD` (shouldn't be needed to often, but can be helpful)
+- Fixed some namespace inconsistencies (now all GDI+ stuff is located in `System.DrawingX`)
+- Fixed a minor designer bug for the `WindowX` form and improved the designer possibilities
+- Improved the `Animate()` method to support an arbitrary number of nested values (instead of only one nested level)
+- Extended the demo version for the CodeProject article

 **0.1.5:**